MarioVilas/winappdbg/doc/source/Redistribution.rst

 Building your own distribution packages
 ***************************************

-*WinAppDbg* is released under the :download:`BSD license <../../../misc/license/bsd.txt>`, so as a user you are entitled to create derivative work and redistribute it if you wish.
+*WinAppDbg* is released under the :download:`BSD license <_static/bsd.txt>`, so as a user you are entitled to create derivative work and redistribute it if you wish.
 A batch script is provided to automatically generate the source distribution package and the Windows installer, and can also generate the documentation for all the modules using Epydoc and Sphinx.

 Prerequisites
 -------------

+The distribution building requires Python 2.7 as a minimum version.
+It works both with 32 and 64 bits.
+Older versions of Python will fail.
+The 32 bits interpreter is expected to be installed at %SystemDrive%\Python27 and the 64 bits version at %SystemDrive%\Python27-x64.
+If both are found the 64 bits version is used.

 This documentation was generated using `Sphinx <http://sphinx.pocoo.org/>`_.
 The reStructuredText sources are provided with the source code downloads only.